Middle-earth peoples: Drúedain

 The Drúedain, one of the earliest varieties of men, live in small numbers, often in tribes.
 They are little folk, shorter than dwarves, yet taller than hobbits.
-They are known for their voodoo-like magic, their black eyes (which glow red when they are angry), and their ability to sit for hours and days on end without moving or blinking.
+They are known for their voodoo-like magic, their black eyes, which glow red when they are angry, and their ability to sit for hours and days on end without moving or blinking.
 They grow little hair, except that on their heads and sometimes small tufts on their chins.
 They are short and stout, and other men tend to dislike them due to their harsh, rough voices.
-Their laughter, however, is full of mirth.
+Their laughter is full of mirth.
 It is said that their skill of stonework rivals the Dwarves'.
 The Drughu are not evil.
 They are mortal enemies of orcs, defending the homes of their human neighbours with their own lives and with the aid of their magical Watch-Stones.
 The Elves of Beleriand develop a special fondness for them and value their skill at fighting orcs.